American Laser Games

 American Laser Games was a company based in Albuquerque, New Mexico that created numerous light gun laserdisc video games featuring live action full motion video.
-The company was founded in the late 1980s by Robert Grebe, who had originally created a system to train police officers under the company name ICAT (Institute for Combat Arms and Tactics) and later adapted the technology for arcade games.
-Its first hit game was Mad Dog McCree, a light gun shooter set in the American Old West.
-By mid-1995 they were recognized as the leading company in the medium of laserdisc-based arcade games.
 Almost all arcade games released by the company were light gun shooters and a number of them also had an Old West theme.

 American Laser arcade cabinets included a Sony Lasermax LaserDisc player to stream the video content, and an Amiga 500 computer to overlay on-screen graphics, and to control individual game logic.
 The computer was fitted with a bespoke interface to utilise the LaserDisc player, an auto-booting ROM board, and a Roctec Genlock.

 Later, the company turned toward compact disc technology to release its games.
 Ports of its arcade titles were released for the Sega CD, CD-i and DOS computers equipped with CD-ROM drives.
 The company was particularly supportive of the 3DO, not only releasing versions of its games for the console, but also offering a modified version of the 3DO platform as an upgrade kit for existing arcade video game cabinets, supporting compressed video versions of their games at a lower cost.
 In 1995, American Laser Games released Mazer for the 3DO home market and Orbatak (3DO-powered) for the arcade - their first and only in-house non-Full motion video based games.
 The company also released a series of light-gun controllers, including the 3DO Game Gun and the PC Gamegun, for home computer use.
 The latter proved unsuccessful due to its poor accuracy.